Henri de La Tour d'Auvergne, Viscount of Turenne: The Dutch War

 In Louis XIV's Dutch War of 1672, Turenne accompanied the army commanded by the king which overran the Dutch United Provinces up to the gates of Amsterdam.
 The terms offered by Louis to the Prince of Orange only aroused a more bitter resistance.

 The Dutch opened the dikes and flooded the countryside around Amsterdam.
 This measure completely checked Turenne, whom the king had left in command.
 News of this event roused Europe to action, and the conflict spread to Germany.
 Turenne fought a successful war of manoeuvre on the middle Rhine while Condé covered Alsace.

-In January 1673 Turenne assumed the offensive, penetrated far into Germany, and forced the Great Elector of Brandenburg to make peace; later in the year, however, the famous imperial general Montecuccoli completely outmanoeuvred Turenne: Montecuccoli evaded his opponent, joined the Dutch and took the important place of Bonn.
+In January 1673, assumed the offensive, penetrated far into Germany, and forced the Great Elector of Brandenburg to make peace.
+Later in the year, Turenne sought to prevent an Imperial army, commanded by General Raimondo Montecuccoli, from linking up with the Dutch.
+However, he received instructions that he protested were contradictory: he was ordered to bar Montecuccoli's army from reaching the Dutch Netherlands, while guarding Alsace and avoiding harm to neutral German states that might drive them into the enemy camp.
+Outnumbered and undersupplied, Turenne's army was unable to stop Montecuccoli from joining the Dutch and capturing the important place of Bonn.